 Total

-What this means The default chatbot implementation (no caching, no batch, everything in real time) is the most expensive option.
-Anyone serious about costs builds caching in from the start — with OpenAI and Anthropic, it is a simple header setting.
-Batch is only relevant where response time is not critical.
+What this means: The default implementation of a chatbot (no caching, no batching, everything in real time) is the most expensive option.
+If you take costs seriously, you should implement caching from the start—with OpenAI and Anthropic, it’s a simple header setting.
+Batching is only relevant where response time isn’t critical.

 Batch API

 Asynchronous processing mode with a 50% discount on input and output.
-Responses arrive within 24 hours instead of in real time.
+Responses are provided within 24 hours instead of in real time.

 Cached Input

-Input tokens that were already processed in an earlier call and temporarily stored by the provider.
-They are billed at about 10% of the normal price.
+Input tokens that have already been processed in a previous call and cached by the provider.
+Billed at approximately 10% of the normal price.

 Context Window